Comparing Quarterhill (QTRHF) and The Competition

-Quarterhill (OTCMKTS: QTRHF) is one of 27 publicly-traded companies in the “Patent owners & lessors” industry, but how does it weigh in compared to its rivals?
-We will compare Quarterhill to similar businesses based on the strength of its risk, profitability, earnings, dividends, institutional ownership, valuation and analyst recommendations.
+Quarterhill (OTCMKTS: QTRHF) is one of 27 public companies in the “Patent owners & lessors” industry, but how does it contrast to its rivals?
+We will compare Quarterhill to similar businesses based on the strength of its profitability, risk, valuation, analyst recommendations, dividends, earnings and institutional ownership.

-Quarterhill pays an annual dividend of $0.04 per share and has a dividend yield of 2.0%.
-Quarterhill pays out -23.5% of its earnings in the form of a dividend.
-As a group, “Patent owners & lessors” companies pay a dividend yield of 2.0% and pay out 42.6% of their earnings in the form of a dividend.
-Quarterhill is clearly a better dividend stock than its rivals, given its higher yield and lower payout ratio.

 44.9% of shares of all “Patent owners & lessors” companies are held by institutional investors.
-22.9% of shares of all “Patent owners & lessors” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+22.8% of shares of all “Patent owners & lessors” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of current ratings for Quarterhill and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Quarterhill and its rivals, as reported by MarketBeat.

 |Sell Ratings